 In 2002, Julie left her native Canada to pursue a path that combines her interest in pediatric wellness and social justice.
 She joined Dr. Richard Lapchick of Northeastern University in Northeastern’s Center for the Study of Sport and Society and later led a series of pediatric initiatives and interventions aimed at increasing opportunities for physical activity and reducing barriers to healthful foods in Boston’s most underserved communities.
 A serendipitous meeting at Boston Medical Center with ELGAN 2 Principal Investigator, Karl Kuban, brought Julie to ELGAN, which merges her passions for research, physical health and improving the lives of children.
 Julie has degrees in Kinesiology and Sport Psychology from the University of Western Ontario and McGill University.
 She lives on the South Shore of Massachusetts with her husband, daughter and young boy-girl twins.

 Audrey Bousquet is a PhD student at the University of North Carolina at Chapel Hill under Dr. Rebecca Fry and has been working with the ELGAN cohort since 2021.
-Audrey originally started with overseeing biospecimen processing and now serves as a Study Coordinator for the ECHO Program.
+Audrey originally started with overseeing biospecimen processing, transitioned to Study Coordinator and now serves as the Cohort Trainer and Biospecimen Lead.
 She is passionate about environmental justice and aspires to become a toxicologist after completing her degree.
 In her free time, Audrey enjoys attending UNC sporting events, playing board games, and watching reality TV (Survivor, Love Island, and the Bachelor!).
 Also, her family is from Quebec, Canada, so she speaks French!

 Jim Peak is responsible for developing platforms for data collection and processing.
 Jim was born in South Africa.
 He moved around between South Africa, California, and Illinois, went to University of Illinois for Computer Science, and then moved to North Carolina.
 Jim is married to Kelly and they have two children.
 He enjoys board games, reading, and hiking.

-Jennifer Baucom provides information technology support for the 12 study sites.
+Jennifer Miller provides information technology support for the 12 study sites.

 Former ELGAN-ECHO Cohort Ambassadors